 Participating patients and students are recognized at an annual luncheon that attracts hundreds of supporters.

-Date and location for the Legacy Teachers luncheon to be determined at a later date for Columbia and Springfield.
+Location for the Legacy Teachers luncheon to be determined at a later date for Columbia and Springfield.

 Your submission should be about a patient you have directly cared for as a third-year medical student.
 Essays, poems and artwork are all acceptable.
 Emphasize how the experience affected you and the lessons you were taught, using medical details only to illustrate the lessons learned.
 You might want to describe: